muhammedmsalih98/muhammedmsalih98/README.md

 - 👋 Hi, I’m @muhammedmsalih98
-- 👀 I’m interested in optimization, AI and Machine Learning and Data Analysis.
+- 👀 I’m interested in optimization, AI and Machine Learning, and Data Analysis.
-- 🌱 I’m currently learning Data Science and AI
+- 🌱 I’m currently learning Data Science and AI.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...